HuiyingZz/NDDPlus/NDD+.md

 ## [Tank set](https://www.ohthemisery.tk/builder/m=Truest%20North-3&o=Dryadic%20Temptation&h=The%20Knight's%20Pledge&c=The%20Godshell&l=Iridium%20Greaves&b=Old%20Ice%20Brogues)

-Replacement for helmet: FGC.
-Replacement for leggings: Cephalopodic Chains.
+Replacement for helmet: FGC (trade EHP for DR and E-Healing Rate).
+Budget replacement for leggings: Cephalopodic Chains.

 **4 HP is your danger zone where you get 2 shot with my set.** Pop your IH2 / Absorption / Totem / Tincture once you fall into it.